-CHAPTER 310 - SENATE ROSTER (2023-123, 2024-115)
+CHAPTER 310 - SENATE ROSTER (2023-123, 2024-115, 2025-102)

-- The Student Senate shall ensure the operation of a roster posted on the Student Government Website of all currently sitting Senators and related vacancies within the University of Florida Student Senate. - Each Student Senator shall have their affiliation presented in a conspicuous manner next to their name on the Student Government Website. - Each Student Senator may, at their discretion, provide the following information to Student Government Advising and Operations for addition on the website: - 1.
-University of Florida Student Email - 2.
-Pronunciation of Name - 3.
-Pronouns - 4.
-Major and/or Specialization - Each Student Senator's Summer Replacement shall be included on the Official Roster, holding all privileges as outlined in 310.12, S.B.S. - A Student Senator may request to update their name on the Senate Roster to reflect a chosen name recognized by the University.
+310.1 The Student Senate shall ensure the operation of a roster posted on the Student Government Website of all currently sitting Senators and related vacancies within the University of Florida Student Senate.
+310.11 Each Student Senator shall have their affiliation presented in a conspicuous manner next to their name on the Student Government Website.
+310.12 Each Student Senator may, at their discretion, provide the following information to Student Government Advising and Operations for addition on the website: University of Florida Student Email Pronouns Major and/or Specialization 310.13 Each Student Senator's Summer Replacement shall be included on the Official Roster, holding all privileges as outlined in 310.12, S.B.S.
+310.14 A Student Senator may request to update their name on the Senate Roster to reflect a chosen name recognized by the University.
 This change can be made at any time through the Student Senator Affiliation & Information Form during their tenure and will be reflected on the Student Government Website.